imskm/gstcomman-pub/README.md

 ```
 **Response** `200` on successful `422` on validation error, `500` on internal server error
 An OTP will be sent to give phone number.
 For the testing purpose OTP is `019283`.
+**NOTE**: If you get response code `422` then hit this api `curl -X POST -d "otp=019283" http://127.0.0.1:8888/api/v1/auth/verify`.
+As the OTP is hard coded so many time you will get `422`, so just verify OTP then OTP will be cleared from db and you will be good to go.

 3. `/api/v1/auth/verify`
 ```console